Rebound & Dependency

 atorvastatin (Lipitor), rosuvastatin (Crestor), simvastatin (Zocor)

-Statin-associated new-onset diabetes is not a theoretical risk — it was confirmed in large randomized controlled trials and resulted in an FDA label update in 2012.
+Statin-associated new-onset diabetes is not a theoretical risk — it was confirmed in large randomized controlled trials including the JUPITER trial, and in a 2010 meta-analysis of 91,140 participants (Sattar N et al., The Lancet, 2010; PMID: 20167359), resulting in an FDA label update in 2012.
 The mechanisms include inhibition of pancreatic beta-cell isoprenylation (impairing insulin secretion), impaired glucose uptake in skeletal muscle, and reduction in CoQ10 availability for mitochondrial glucose metabolism.
 Higher-potency statins (atorvastatin, rosuvastatin) carry the highest risk.

 The loop: diabetes is one of the primary cardiovascular risk factors that statins are prescribed to protect against.
 The drug that was prescribed to reduce cardiovascular risk generates the metabolic disease that increases cardiovascular risk.
 The patient is then prescribed metformin.
 Who connects the timeline?
 Almost nobody.